 Walking becomes much more manageable at two years, and toddlers can navigate corners in a home or building.
 Children begin running or climbing without assistance.
 They’re often able to pick up objects from the ground without toppling over.
 At two years, they can often walk up and down stairways but still with adult supervision and aide.

-To encourage skills at this milestone, try utilising blocks and seeing how high your toddler can build a tower or encourage exploration of the things or items placed around him or her.
+To encourage gross motor skills at this milestone, try utilising blocks and seeing how high your toddler can build a tower or encourage exploration of the things or items placed around him or her.

 At three years, a child can hold their balance on one foot and imitate movements such as having arms together and other bilateral gestures.
 The ability to walk strengthens, as they’re able to jump, walk on tiptoes, and catch their body weight if they accidentally fall.

-For a child of four years, they’re able to balance their weight for longer stents of time and able to maneuver physical gestures in most sports.
+For a child of four years, their gross motor abilities should include balancing their weight for longer stents of time (child development) and being able to maneuver physical gestures in most sports.
 For instance, throwing a ball (catching when bounced to them), kicking, jumping over objects, and navigation of obstacles.

 If there’s difficulty with this milestone, confidence issues may develop as impacted as the social opportunities may decrease.
 Problems may arise with equipment and activities that require movement.
 Ways to encourage growth at this age is to try throwing a soft object, like a ball or stuffed animal, back and forth.
 For practicing balance, try having your child balance on one leg and time how long they can hold still.

 At this age, children can generally maneuver walking as second nature and walk backward.
 Jumping comes with ease without falling and can be performed numerous times in a row.
 The ability to catch balls when thrown significantly increase.

 If there is difficulty reaching this gross motor skills milestone, there may be a lack of confidence when participating in social environments requiring activity.